- 18th Street Enhancement Project

 - Increased police patrols

-Action the City is considering due to nearby community input:
+Action the City is considering due to safety, congestion and other issues raised by nearby residents:

 - Paid parking